qvest-digital/loginsrv/README.md

 ### POST /login

-Does the login and returns the JWT.
+Perfoms the login and returns the JWT.
 Depending on the content-type, and parameters a classical JSON-Rest or a redirect can be performed.

 #### Runtime Parameters